MycroftAI/documentation/_pages/mycroft-for-macos-and-windows-with-virtualbox.md

 `echo "mycroft-start debug" >> ~/.bashrc`

 ## (Optional) SSH Setup
 If you want to be able to start the VM in headless mode and interact through SSH you will need to add port forwarding to the network configuration.
-OpenSSH will need to have been installed during Ubuntu setup, otherwise you can install with `sudo apt-get install openssh-server`.
+You will also need OpenSSH which can be installed with `sudo apt-get install openssh-server`.

 First get the IP address of the VM with `ifconfig | grep inet`.
 Should be 10.0.2.x.
 Then open the VM settings, go to the Network tab, expand the Advanced section and click the Port Forwarding button.
 Then enter these settings: